Guide to Selling a House by Auction

 For further information, you might like to read our more detailed article on the disadvantages of selling by auction.
 Or feel free to call our team on 0800 862 0206 to see if auction is suitable for you.

-How to sell a house by auction
+How to sell a house by auction: 7 stage guide

 If you’re considering selling your house at auction, the first step is to familiarise yourself with the process and determine whether auction is a suitable option for you.
 To help you understand the process of selling a property at auction, we’ve provided a step by step 7 stage guide along with an 8 minute video guide to selling a house by auction.